 For this attendance initiative each student was issued with an 'Attendance Passport'.
 Every day that they were in school their passport was stamped by the teacher.
 The initiative could be tailored to support those with poor attendance levels by issuing stamps for each day and bonus stamps for 3 in a row or a specific target.
-Parents of target students were supported to by the HSCL Coordinator.
-Students who met the targets set by the relevant school personnel.
+Parents of target students were supported to take part by the HSCL Coordinator.

-take part by the HSCL Coordinator.
 Students who met the targets set by the relevant school personnel were entered into the school draw which could be a whole school or class/year group specific event.